 Self-employment comes with many perks – being your own boss, making your own hours, and even including deserved business expense deductions.
 Did you drive during the course of the work you performed?
 You can take a mileage deduction.
 Did you buy computer or office supplies to use for consulting?
-Then you can may be able to deduct your office supplies or office equipment.
+Then you may be able to deduct your office supplies or office equipment.

 In this situation, the process of filing your taxes is a little different than a taxpayer who only receives regular employment income reported on a W-2.
-When you receive a 1099-MISC reporting your income, you can claim deductions against that income on a Schedule C, which you can then use to calculate your profits from self-employment.
+When you receive a 1099-NEC reporting your income, you can claim deductions against that income on a Schedule C, lowering your taxable income from self-employment.

 Form 1099-K, also called Payment Card and Third Party Network Transactions, is used by credit card companies and third-party processors like PayPal and Amazon to report the payment transactions they process for retailers or other third parties.
-You’ll receive a 1099-K if you accepted credit cards, debit cards or pre-paid cards and had over $20,000 in sales and more than 200 individual transactions through a third party processor.
+You’ll receive a 1099-K if you accepted credit cards, debit cards or prepaid cards and had over $20,000 in sales and more than 200 individual transactions through a third party processor.
 It reports the gross amount of the transactions, which means if you’re a Uber or Lyft driver, your fees, commissions, safe rider fees or phone rental payments are not deducted.
 You can deduct those as part of your business expenses along with the mileage you drove.

 Your ride-share operator, or other on-demand economy partner, should provide you a tax summary you can use to translate the 1099-K information into some of the income and expenses to report when you file your self-employment taxes.